 Our bosses and Human Resources really took care of us.
 There was regular telephone communication once we were hired, and right up until we arrived.
 We were told what equipment and such we needed.
 We had the option to have fully furnished accommodations provided.
 We only needed to bring our personal effects and food, so it was easy.
 Once we arrived in the North, we had lots of support.

 In reality, we don’t know much about Nunavik.
 We know that in general, Inuit live here and that we might see seals, polar bears, igloos.
 I think I knew what people generally are familiar with.
 But arriving here, I saw that it was very different.
 I wasn’t expecting there to be so many cars in Kuujjuaq.
 I wasn’t expecting there to be so many people either.
 When you look outside, or when you leave the house, it’s mountains, snow, nature.
 In two seconds, you’re beside the river.
 It’s always by coming that you realize what it is.
 That it’s really a beautiful corner of the country and that you are not that alone in the world, here in Nunavik.

-Location: Wendy Patrick Room and Room 150, Wilson Hall
+Location: McGill University - Wendy Patrick Room, Wilson Hall

 Address: 3506 University Street, Montreal, Quebec, H3A 2A7

 Location: Hotel Delta

 Address: Montréal 475 Avenue du President-Kennedy, Montreal, Quebec H3A 1J7